Mario10100MC/manjaro_whitesur-pearos-sysoverview-fork/README.md

-# Manjaro Whitesur sysoverview | a fork of pearOS'(Pear-Project/system-overview)
+# Manjaro Whitesur sysoverview | a fork of pearOS'(Pear-Project/system-overview) System Overview
 An Fork of the pearOS System Overview that is an theming the of Manjaro XFCE with the WhiteSur Theme

 Copyrights: